There are a number of ways to contact CIA. Please read these instructions to make sure your message gets to the right office.

 Office of Public Affairs

-To verify an employee’s employment, please contact the Employment Verification Office.
+Need to verify an employee’s employment?
+Contact the Employment Verification Office.

 If you’ve worked for CIA in a staff or contract capacity, and you’re intending to share with the public materials related to intelligence or topics you’ve worked on at CIA, you’ll need to submit these materials for review.

 For guidance and instructions, visit the Prepublication Classification Review Board page.